The Big Buzz Guide on Virtual Games, Movies and More!

 Facebook Movie Night (version one)

 This one is easy!
-Have your Facebook audience pick a movie they would like to see (preferably on a popular platform, like Netflix) and then agree to start the movie at a designated time.
+Have your Facebook audience pick a movie they would like to watch (ideally on a popular platform like Netflix) and then agree to start the screening at a designated time.
 Throughout the movie, you can either create a Facebook event page for people to hold open discussions, or you can comment directly on your Facebook page.
 Take it up a notch and ask trivia questions about the actors or the movie itself, and offer the winner a gift card!
-This is a great virtual alternative for practices that do patient appreciation movie days for their practice.
+This is a great virtual alternative for senior living communities placing temporary halts on family visitation.

 Post tutorials on your Facebook page and encourage your audience to share their finished products with you.
 Here are a few to get you started: